top of page

 How the probate process works

-The probate process in North Carolina starts at the Clerk of Superior Court in the deceased’s county of residence.
-The rightful person makes an application to the clerk.
+The probate process in North Carolina starts at the Clerk of Superior Court in the county where the decedent lived.
+The rightful person makes an application to the clerk of superior court office.
 This can be the executor/executrix named in the Will or if there is no Will, someone who qualifies to be an administrator.

 There are some important documents that must be included in the application: